koding/kdlearn/guides/setting-up-webdav-on-koding/index.md

     Connection to `http://<hostname>.<username>.koding.io/webdav1`
 closed.

 That is all.
-If you have any issues setting up WebDav you can drop an email at [support@koding.com](mailto:support@koding.com)
+If you have any issues setting up WebDav you can drop us an email at [support@koding.com](mailto:support@koding.com)